Budget constraints preventing you from buying a help desk tool? Check out these top-rated free software options.

 For more information on help desk software, you can check out the following resources:

-This article was updated Aug.
-13, 2019.
+This article was updated in November of 2020.
 Products considered for this article fulfill the following criteria:

 1. Must be free